PierreSenellart/provsql/doc/TODO/case-studies.md

   candidate outputs, `choose` models the alternatives as mutually exclusive in the provenance circuit (analogous to `repair_key`'s role in CS5, but for derived rather than ingested data).
-The `choose` aggregate itself has shipped; the case study is still unwritten.
+The `choose` aggregate exists; only the case study is missing.

 ## Priorities